On the density of sumsets: Preliminaries

 \subsection{Basic properties}

 Our primary goal in this section is to prove an inequality for the upper and the lower Buck density of sumsets of a certain special form (Proposition \ref{prop:sumset}).
-We start with a recollection of basic facts implicit to or already contained in \cite{LT}.
+We start with a recollection of basic facts that are either implicit to or already contained in \cite{LT}.